drand/website/docs/operator/deploy.md

     sudo certbot --nginx
     ```

-1. Running drand uses two ports: one for group member communication, and one for a public-facing API for distributing randomness.
+1. Running drand uses two ports: one for group member communication, and one for a local-only control commands from the CLI.
 These ports and interfaces should be specified with flags.

     ```bash
-    drand start --private-listen 127.0.0.1:4444 --public-listen drand0.example.com:8080
+    drand start --private-listen 127.0.0.1:4444 --control 8881
     ```

     The `--private-listen` flag tells drand to listen on the given address.
 The public-facing address associated with this listener is given to other group members in the setup phase (see below).

     If no `private-listen` address is provided, it will default to the discovered public address of the drand node.

-    If no `public-listen` flag is provided, drand will not expose a public HTTP interface.

 ##### TLS setup: Apache for HTTP